rayfrankenstein/AITOW/README.md

 “I’ve worked a half dozen companies that all claim to be doing Agile and they’re all doing it differently.
 It’s a buzzword for ‘We’re a cool company with an open office and a ping pong table.’--@RedQueenCoder, [https://twitter.com/RedQueenCoder/status/1140952757580574720](https://twitter.com/RedQueenCoder/status/1140952757580574720)

 ---
+"I've done software development since 1990, so lived through the Agile revolution.
+In the 90s and naughts, Agile was either not a thing or not widely adopted.
+In those times, we used a variety of other methodologies: milestones, timebox, pure anarchy.
+(I never used strict waterfall outside of college).

+My own personal experience is that somehow every single Agile project I worked on has been worse than every single non-Agile project I worked on.
+Including the pure anarchy one.

+By "worse," I mean in almost every respect.
+They were more likely to be late and/or not fulfill the requirements.
+They were lower quality in the sense of how many severe defects were discovered by customers.
+They were also less fun to work on.

+Part of the reason is surely that, as some of the other commenters noted, Agile was not used or implemented correctly.
+That said, I did work on a couple of projects where the PM was trained in some Agile methodology.
+I also wonder why, if that is the case, how come Agile is so difficult to implement?

+I started out agnostic on methodology, perhaps even a bit pro-Agile, but my experience has let me to hate it."--hankdane, [Okay people don't like Agile, what's the alternative?](https://www.reddit.com/r/SoftwareEngineering/comments/16ifv63/okay_people_dont_like_agile_whats_the_alternative/)

+---
+"In my experience, senior managers immediately break agile even while saying it’s a good idea.
+They impose hard release dates, don’t trust teams, want to meddle in what scope is delivered and when.
+They often even introduce processes to keep tabs on the agile and make sure that a parallel form of waterfall is actually occurring along side it with TPMs meddling in the teams..

+Agile and corporate hierarchy often doesn’t mix well and you end up essentially living a lie where managers try and claim it’s agile and everyone simply sighs and fills in this weeks timesheet."--ratterintatterins, [Okay people don't like Agile, what's the alternative?](https://www.reddit.com/r/SoftwareEngineering/comments/16ifv63/okay_people_dont_like_agile_whats_the_alternative/)

+---

 "If I had a nickel for every response to a Scrum disaster story that says "You're doing Scrum wrong," I could retire tomorrow a wealthy man.
 There seems to be an utterly endless number of Scrum aficionados in the world who think that it's simply not possible, by definition, that Scrum could be a flawed system, and that therefore whenever Scrum doesn't work, it's the fault of the practitioner.
 (See also: Communism) I've never seen a process so utterly impervious to criticism and improvement.
 And that explains a lot about why people hate Scrum.", Kyralessa, [https://softwareengineering.stackexchange.com/questions/410482/how-do-i-prevent-scrum-from-turning-great-developers-into-average-developers](https://softwareengineering.stackexchange.com/questions/410482/how-do-i-prevent-scrum-from-turning-great-developers-into-average-developers)

 ---